libp2p/docs/content/guides/getting-started/browser-to-browser.md

 ### NAT hole punching

-Peer to peer connectivity is inherently hard, which is why in this guide, all connections were on a local machine which significantly increases connection success rates.
+Peer-to-peer connectivity is inherently hard, which is why in this guide, all connections were on a local machine which significantly increases connection success rates.

 On public networks where both browser peers are behind NAT, NAT hole punching success rates range around 80% depending on the network conditions and the [types of NAT the peers are behind](https://tailscale.com/blog/how-nat-traversal-works#the-nature-of-nats).
 The implications of this depend on the nature of your app.
 PubSub with GossipSub was designed to ensure delivery of messages without requiring a connection to the whole mesh.
 In other words, the GossipSub protocol was designed with sparsely-connected networks, where you are not connected to all other peers.
 So long as the browser peer can publish a message to at least one other peer, the message should propagate to all subscribers.